CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ![vector](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/02_ElementsofSHP.png)

 Add the `populated_places.shp` and `admin_0_countries.shp` files.
-Even though we will just be adding these files to the map QGIS still references the other files associated with each layer (.shx,.dbf,.sbn,.prj).
+Even though we will only add these files to the map, QGIS still references the other files (.shx,.dbf,.sbn,.prj).
-Note you can select multiple shapefiles by holding down Command (on Mac) or Ctrl (on Windows) while individually clicking the file names.
+Note you can select multiple files by holding down Command (on Mac) or Ctrl (on Windows) while clicking the file names.
 The selected layers will be added in default colors.
 ![layers](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_03.png)